urfave/cli/docs/RELEASING.md

 changes out into the world as close to the time the commits were merged to the `main` branch as possible.
-In this way, the community of humans depending on this library are able to make use of the changes they need **quickly**, which means they should'nt have to maintain long-lived forks of the project, which means they can get back to focusing on the work on which they want to focus.
-This also means that the @urfave/cli team should be ablo to focus on delivering a steadily improving product with significantly eased ability to associate bugs and regressions with specific releases.
+In this way, the community of humans depending on this library are able to make use of the changes they need **quickly**, which means they shouldn't have to maintain long-lived forks of the project, which means they can get back to focusing on the work on which they want to focus.
+This also means that the @urfave/cli team should be able to focus on delivering a steadily improving product with significantly eased ability to associate bugs and regressions with specific releases.